dereklokey/Escape-Velocity/v2/Chapters/Chapter 18.md

 Selene nodded in agreement, her eyes blazing with resolve.
 "We got this, guys!
 Trust me, we'll trust our gut feelings, our training, and most importantly, each other.
 Together, we're gonna kick some serious butt, maneuver through all the sneaky traps and lies, and tear down everything Darkstone's got going on.
 Eliza can try all she wants, but she ain't gonna stop us.
 Our mission is rock solid!"

 Taryn met their gazes, her voice steady and resolute.
 "We can't let doubt consume us.
 We'll be vigilant, meticulous, and use our own resources whenever possible.
-We'll outmaneuver Eliza, expose Darkstone, and bring her to justice."
+We'll outmaneuver Eliza, expose Darkstone, and bring them all to justice.
+I also need to contact my old squad," she stated, her voice steady.
+"They need to know that Eliza Donovan is still alive and active."

-Taryn's mind raced as she mulled over Maya's startling revelation.
+Adrian, Maya, and Selene exchanged glances, understanding the gravity of the situation.
+Adrian nodded, already calculating the best way to reach out discreetly.
+"I'll establish a secure line of communication," he offered, his fingers dancing across the holographic interface.

+Maya's expression turned serious, her instincts honed by years of training.
+"We need to be careful," she cautioned, her voice filled with caution.
+"We don't know who we can trust.
+Darkstone has tentacles that reach far and wide."

+Taryn nodded in agreement, her gaze unwavering.
+"We'll have to be cautious and choose our allies wisely," she affirmed, her determination resolute.
+"But we can trust my squad."

+Taryn paused as she remembered something.
 The memory of the scientist they had glimpsed during their reconnaissance mission had ignited a flicker of recognition in Maya.
 It was an unexpected lead, and Taryn knew they had to pursue it further.

 Turning her attention to Maya, Taryn sought confirmation of the young woman's certainty.